pranavraj575/jacorl/README.md

 ```
 (replace `<distro>` by your ROS distribution, for example `kinetic` or `melodic`)

-3. Install and configure your Catkin workspace by following this [link](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).
+#### 3. Install and configure your [Catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

-4. Install [jacorl](https://github.com/pranavraj575/jacorl) (this repository) as src.
+#### 4. Install [jacorl](https://github.com/pranavraj575/jacorl) (this repository) as src
 Since this repo contains sub-repositories, you will need to cd into some of the subdirectories and run pip3 install -e . to properly install the required packages (see / copy the lines below):

 ```bash
 cd ~/catkin_ws